 She added: “For this reason, kombucha is the perfect cool compress for burn victims.
 It can be saturated in clean sterile water and is ready to use on the skin for immediate relief.
 The bacteria used to make kombucha contain healthy attributes such as antioxidants and enzymes and the PH is well below the level that bad bacteria can survive ensuring the injury does not get infected.
 It has antibiotic and detoxification properties along with encompassing hyaluronic acid which keeps the skin plump and hydrated.

-BA (Hons) Graphic Design student Steven Paul received the Silver award for his project Sol Buds in the Product & Structural Design category.
+BA (Hons) Graphic Design student Steven Paul received the Silver award for his project Sol Buds in the Product and Structural Design category.

 Steve firstly received recognition for Sol Buds by winning the prestigious Shine Award, an annual competition run by branding and packaging company, Coley Porter Bell.
 Steve not only won £2000, he was also awarded a three-month internship with Coley Porter Bell in London.